Back to all posts

 • Non-billable administrative duties

 Some of the tasks mentioned above are crucial for business success.
-Nonetheless, it is important to keep track of how many hours you and your team spend on these non-billable activities, as oftentimes they're eating your profits.
+Nonetheless, it is important to keep track of how many hours you and your team spend on these non-billable activities, as having too much non-billable time will eat into your profits.

 billable vs non-billable work